When your company’s culture centers on a sense of loyalty to customers and employees you’ll inspire reciprocal loyalty

 To set the whole Service-Profit Chain in motion, you have to start at the beginning by creating an environment and culture of employee engagement.

 Ask for employee feedback.
 Welcome unsolicited feedback.
 Take the "pulse” of your employees with frequent, short, anonymous surveys to identify trends.
 Collect unstructured ideas as well as structured responses.
 Let employees choose when, where and how they share their thoughts with you.
 Always ask "why” as well as "what”, and be ready to listen to the answers.

 See the connection between employee engagement and customer experience in your organization by integrating feedback from both sources.

 Then analyze, share and use that information to make decisions — about hiring, about professional development, about recognizing and rewarding excellence, about tools and equipment, about anything that influences employees’ effectiveness and enjoyment in their work.

 Guide and train supervisors well.
 A team that doesn’t trust or believe in its supervisor is rarely happy or productive, no matter how hard senior managers try to address the problem with top-down solutions.
 And a supervisor who feels supported is far more able to support the employees on his or her team.

 Give loyalty to get loyalty, and give engagement to get engagement.
 Give employees the things they need to excel: not just tools and training, but a sense of purpose, autonomy and ownership of their role.
 Make them proud enough to be ambassadors of your organization.

 Now that you’ve primed the start of the chain, roll it forward through time and see what happens.
 Revenue and profit are waiting at the end.

 Want to see how a unified customer and employee feedback solution can boost your business?
-Sign up for a free demo of the Questback platform today!
+Schedule a demo on the Questback platform today!